Does Dry Cleaning Really Clean Your Clothes

 2. Pre-Treating Stains

 Special stain removers are applied before the wash.
 Red wine, oil, makeup, or ink all need different solutions.
-This step makes the cleaning more effective.
-Professionals often use spotting boards, steam guns, or gentle brushing to lift stains before garments even enter the machine.
+This step enhances the cleaning process.
+Professionals often use spotting boards, steam guns, or gentle brushing to lift stains before garments are even put into the machine.

 3. The Cleaning Cycle